Start Your Own Business It’s a Great Time to Start a Business harbinger of the dynamism of the small business market, the number of startups.

 As the saying goes, “Out of crisis, comes opportunity.”
-If you have idea to start a new business, do not let anyone just shoot you down.
-Here are nine reasons now could be the perfect time
+If you have an idea to start a new business, do not let anyone just shoot you down.
+Here are nine reasons that now could be a perfect time.

 Coronavirus suddenly changed the world.
 One day you were employed.
 The next day they were not.
-You were thinking about becoming your own boss and setting up a business.
+You were thinking about becoming your boss and Start Your Own Business.
 You should turn to your accountant for their advice.